ahmedmagdiosman/clevr-xai/README.md

 It is made of visual question answering (VQA) questions, which are derived from the original [CLEVR task](https://cs.stanford.edu/people/jcjohns/clevr/), and where each question is accompanied by several ground truth (GT) masks that can be used as a realistic, selective and controlled testbed for the evaluation of heatmaps on the input image.

-**CLEVR-XAI** was introduced in the paper [arXiv:2003.07258](https://arxiv.org/abs/2003.07258).
+**CLEVR-XAI** was introduced in an Information Fusion [paper](https://doi.org/10.1016/j.inffus.2021.11.008).
 Furthermore in this paper several XAI methods were tested against the CLEVR-XAI benchmark, in particular Layer-wise Relevance Propagation (LRP), Integrated Gradients, Guided Backprop, Guided Grad-CAM, SmoothGrad, VarGrad, Gradient, Gradient×Input, Deconvnet and Grad-CAM.

 The **CLEVR-XAI dataset** consists of **39,761 simple questions (CLEVR-XAI-simple)** and **100,000 complex questions (CLEVR-XAI-complex)**, which are based on the same underlying set of **10,000 images** (i.e., there are approx. 4 simple questions and 10 complex questions per image).